madhusudhan1234/Javascript30challenge/readme.md

 - Learned about the Html Canvas, and drawing in 2d
 - Learned about how to draw line and several property and methods of the canvas context

+## What I learned in Day 9

+- Learned about the console tricks and tips
+- Grouping of the console
+- Timing of the data fetch is also learned